 Finally, double-check the time on your phone or watch against time.gov, which is what Disneyland uses for opening the virtual queue.
 Attempt to join the virtual queue for Web Slingers the second the clock on time.gov hits 7 am or noon.
 These three simple steps can often be the difference between success and failure!

-What’s more likely is that Web Slingers: A Spider-Man Adventure is opening during a time of physical distancing and while California is still limiting time indoors.
-This means a few things: attractions are leaving many seats unfilled, lines are longer because there’s more spacing in them, and queues are “stacked” outdoors, causing more congestion in their respective lands.
+What’s more likely is that Web Slingers: A Spider-Man Adventure is opening during a time of physical distancing.
+This means a few things: attractions are leaving seats unfilled, lines are longer because there’s more spacing in them, and queues are “stacked” outdoors, causing more congestion in their respective lands.

 If you’re worried about virtual queues and being up at 7 am to score difficult boarding groups being “the future” of attractions, look no further than Mickey & Minnie’s Runaway Railway.
 This is the newest attraction at Walt Disney World, and it does not use them.
 That’s because it’s a high capacity, reliable attraction.